PiPc2/freedombone/README.md

 To administer the system after installation log in via ssh, become the root user and then launch the control panel.

     ssh fbone@freedombone.local -p 2222
-    sudo control

-From there you will be able to perform various tasks, such as backups, adding and removing users and so on.
+Select *Administrator controls* and from there you will be able to perform various tasks, such as backups, adding and removing users and so on.
 You can also do this via commands, which are typically installed as /usr/local/bin/freedombone* and the corresponding manpages.